martimatix/whats_for_dinner/readme.md

 By Mario Martinez 15th May 2016

 ## Quick start
-To run the cli, enter `ruby recipe_finder_cli.rb` and you will be prompted enter the file names of the fridge inventory in csv format and the recipe list in json format.
+To run the cli, enter `ruby recipe_finder_cli.rb` and you will be prompted to enter the file names of the fridge inventory in csv format and the recipe list in json format.

 ## Unit tests
-To run the tests, you will require the minitests gem.
+To run the tests, you will require the minitest gem.

 `gem install minitest`